ome/ome-contributing/OMEROfigure.rst

    - |C| that x, y, width, height are shown only if same in all panels.
    - |C| that DPI is shown only if same in all panels.

 #.
+Test Open-with with one or more images selected.
+   - |C| that single image can be opened in Webclient and Image viewer (and iviewer if installed).
+   - |C| that multiple selected images can be opened in Webclient (both selected if in same Dataset) and iviewer.

+#.
 Test Editing the ID for multiple panels.
 Copy & paste panels to create multiple panels from the same Image.

    - |C| that 'Edit ID' button is only enabled if all selected panels are same ID.

-#.
-Click "Show in webclient" and pick another similar image in webclient.
+   - Pick another similar image in webclient.
 Note ID.
 Select multiple panels with same ID and click 'Edit ID'.
 Enter new image ID.
    - |C| that 'Preview' is only enabled when valid ID is entered.
    - |C| that clicking 'Preview' displays new image thumbnail and other metadata.
    - |C| that Green/Red flags are shown where x, y, z, c, t matches.
    - |C| that warning are shown below in Red if new image has fewer timepoints / channels than selected panels.
    - |C| that other mismatches are shown as Green messages.
+   - Click 'Update' to replace selected panels with new image.
+   - |C| that Time-points and Channels are preserved but Z-indecies are not.

 #.
-Click 'Update' to replace selected panels with new image.
+Test setting the panel x, y, width & height on a multi-page figure.
+   - |C| that x and y coordinates apply to the page that the panel is on.
+   - |C| that setting x & y for muliple panels on different pages works as expected.

-   - |C| that Time-points and Channels are preserved but Z-indecies are not.
+   - |C| that setting width and height of panels works.
+   - |C| that the aspect ratio can be preserved by clicking to link width & height.

 #.
 Test the display and update of panel resolution (dpi).